Kids!

 28.11.2025 — 6.4.2026

-The starting point for the images of children in the exhibition are depictions of the Virgin and Child, which still characterise social perceptions of mother-child relationships today.
+The exhibition thus begins with a presentation of depictions of Madonna, in which the ideas of mother-child relationships and their influence up to the present day become clear.
 The portrayal of children has had various functions over the centuries.
 Created in circles of the high nobility around 1500, portraits of children were intended to underpin the continuity and claim to power.
-Against this backdrop, portraits often depicted young boys in armour as small adults.
-In this way, they were prepared for their future role as generals and rulers.
-A playful variant is the portrait historié, in which children were clothed in pseudo-historical dress and poses ancient gods, for example.
-Particularly in the 17th century Dutch and Spanish genre painters took up the motif of poor children, which survives to this day.
-As today, these images were intended to arouse compassion or even serve as a model of modesty.
+Against this backdrop, portraits were often created showing the successors to the throne in armor as small adults.
+In this way, they were prepared for the future role of general and ruler.
+A playful variant is the portrait historié, in which the children were depicted as ancient gods, for example.
+In the 17th century in particular, Dutch and Spanish genre painters took up the motif of poor children, which still lives on today.
+The artists were not necessarily interested in taking a socially critical stance.
+It is not uncommon for children in financially disadvantaged, often precarious life situations to have a smile written all over their faces.
+Child labor was not fundamentally rejected either.
+It was seen as a valuable way for children to contribute to their family's income.

-The exhibition shows a wide range of images to show how depiction of children has changed over the centuries.
-Today, for instance, there are no longer any portraits of dead children.
-In the past, however, this was a way for the little one's memory to be kept alive.
-Nowadays, this memory is rather captured in lifelike portraits, for example in photographs that show children in happy life situations.
+The multifaceted nature of the exhibition illuminates the diverse perspectives and functions of children's pictures over the centuries.
+In the past, for instance, portraits of deceased children were the only means of preserving their memory.
+Today, commemoration takes place in a different way – for example through lifelike photographs that show children in happy life situations.
 The most serious change, which testifies to a different conception and definition of childhood, took place at the end of the 17th century and in the 18th century.
-Children should develop on their own – preferably in nature and away from the adult’s world.
+Children were now allowed their own development – as close to nature as possible and away from the adult world.

-As a result, the theme of childhood is still one of the most popular pictorial subjects in the visual arts today: Testing oneself, pushing boundaries, drawing, playing and togetherness are formative experiences for this most important of life phases.
+The theme of “being a child” is still one of the most popular pictorial themes in the visual arts today: Trying things out, pushing oneself to the limits, drawing, playing and togetherness are characteristic of the most important phase of a person's life.

 The exhibition is sponsored by